adobe-type-tools/afdko/README.md

 package.
 It now depends on the user\'s Python interpreter, and no longer contains its own Python interpreter.
-In order to do this, two Adobe-owned, non-open source programs were dropped: **IS** and **checkOutlines**.
+In order to do this, two Adobe-owned, non-open source programs were dropped: **IS** and **checkoutlines**.
 If these turn out to be sorely missed, an installer for them will be added to the old Adobe AFDKO website.
-The current intent is to migrate the many tests in checkOutlines to the newer **checkOutlinesUFO** (which does work with OpenType and Type 1 fonts, but currently does only overlap detection and removal, and a few basic path checks).
+The current intent is to migrate the many tests in checkoutlines to the newer **checkoutlinesufo** (which does work with OpenType and Type 1 fonts, but currently does only overlap detection and removal, and a few basic path checks).